AutomatedProcessImprovement/log-distance-measures/README.md

 )
 ```

-The timestamp EMD metric can be also used to compare the distribution of the start timestamps (with AbsoluteHourEmdType.START), or the end
+The timestamp EMD metric can be also used to compare the distribution of the start timestamps (with `AbsoluteHourEmdType.START`), or the end
-timestamps (AbsoluteHourEmdType.END), instead of both of them.
+timestamps (with `AbsoluteHourEmdType.END`), instead of both of them.

 Furthermore, the binning is performed to hour by default, but it can be customized passing another function discretize the total amount of
 seconds to its bin.